 Membership and Operations

-The members of the Councils are the Commonwealth and state and territory ministers with responsibility for the respective subject matters.
-Councils have either Commonwealth or rotating chairs and are supported by a secretariat and, where relevant, senior officials and or/working groups.
+The members of COAG Councils are the ministers (of the Commonwealth and each state and territory) with the relevant subject responsibility.
+Membership may also include the President of the Australian Local Government Association when appropriate.
+Councils have either Commonwealth or rotating chairs.
+They are supported by a secretariat and, where relevant, senior officials and or/working groups.

-Councils are responsible for their own management, which are informed by terms of reference and work plans.
-The Guidance on COAG Councils gives advice to COAG Councils and their secretariats about the COAG Council System, including operating procedures and reporting requirements.
+All the Councils are accountable to COAG through their chair.
+They are responsible for their own management, guided by terms of reference and work plans.
+The Guidance on COAG Councils gives advice to Councils and their secretariats about the COAG Council system, including operating procedures and reporting requirements.

 COAG Councils are also responsible for developing Regulation Impact Statements to assess the likely impacts of new regulations required by COAG decisions.

 Commonwealth, state and territory ministers also meet to discuss and progress areas of shared interest outside the formal COAG Council system.